zorazrw/zorazrw.github.io/_pages/about.md

 Life As An Undergrad
 ------
 I have received my B.S. in Mathematics from [Beijing Normal University](https://english.bnu.edu.cn/), while my explorations are a bit more diverse than this.
-I have studied macro-econominal models for Central Bank Digital Currency (CBDC) at [People's Bank of China](https://en.wikipedia.org/wiki/People%27s_Bank_of_China); configured human visual coding pathways using self-organized maps at [IDG/McGovern Institute for Brain Research](http://bilab.bnu.edu.cn/); captained the genetic engineering for an antibiotic-free glucose production method and presented at the [iGEM](https://igem.org/) conference; and, examined Chinese language models in terms of world and linguistic knowledge acquisition at [Institute of Chinese Information Processing](https://english.bnu.edu.cn/schoolsdepartments/yjs/113325.htm).
+I have studied macro-economical models for Central Bank Digital Currency (CBDC) at [People's Bank of China](https://en.wikipedia.org/wiki/People%27s_Bank_of_China); configured human visual coding pathways using self-organized maps at [IDG/McGovern Institute for Brain Research](http://bilab.bnu.edu.cn/); captained the genetic engineering for an antibiotic-free glucose production method and presented at the [iGEM](https://igem.org/) conference; also, examined Chinese language models in terms of world and linguistic knowledge acquisition at [Institute of Chinese Information Processing](https://english.bnu.edu.cn/schoolsdepartments/yjs/113325.htm).

 p.s.